 3) Find More Joy And Purpose In Something New

 If you find something you’d be willing to do for free, it is much easier to shun making maximum money.
 If you’re making a lot of money, but not helping anyone, you’ll eventually lose interest.
 Your soul might start hollowing out as well.

 Let’s say you’re making millions as a senior executive at The Coca-Cola Company.
 Your company is producing artificial products with excessive amounts of sugar that are hurting the health of billions.
 The ingredients in the products are creating more diabetics and creating a larger burden on the healthcare system.
 Clearly, you’re not helping the world.

 However, you may trick yourself into thinking you’re doing good due to a charitable foundation Coca-Cola or you have created.
 You can tell yourself the means justify the ends in order to take care of your family.
 But deep down, you know that greed is what’s driving you to get more people hooked on sugar.
-The same goes for working at Juul and the tobacco companies.
+The same goes for working at tobacco companies and maybe some social media companies too.

 At the end of the day, you want to feel good about the product or service your company is producing.
 Once you’ve accumulated enough capital to cover your core living expenses, it’s worth trying to switch jobs if you don’t feel proud of what you do.

 Once the Global Financial Crisis hit, I no longer felt good about working in finance.
 Even though my job had nothing to do with the housing crisis since I worked in international equities, it still felt bad to be part of the system.

 Yes, there is good in helping pension funds and retirement funds grow so that people don’t have to work forever.
 However, after 13 years, a career in making money from money wasn’t satisfying.
 So I left.
 I wanted to produce something instead.